 Johnny Quest (1964-1965) – “Dr. Zin” is an example of Yellow Peril.
 He has made appearances in Harvey Birdman (2000-2007), Tom and Jerry: Spy Quest (2015), and Venture Bros.
 (2003- ).

 MacGyver (2016- ) – Minor Asian male antagonist.

 Rush Hour (2016) – Main antagonist is an Old Asian man.
 Partial Asian actor cast because full Asian faces are unmarketable.

-Baywatch (1989-2001) – Asian-male-antagonist “Sato” vs. Hasselhoff (lead protagonist).
+Baywatch (1989-2001) – Asian-male-antagonist “Sato” vs. lead protagonist (Hasselhoff).
 Asian man harasses protagonist and threatens protagonist’s son.
-Asian man on parole also stabs his ex-wife.
+Asian man on parole also stabs his ex-wife (Dysfunctional Asian Family trope, Myth of Asian-Male Misogyny).
 Takes people hostage.
 Loses fight with protagonist and goes back to jail.

 Vanishing Son (1995) – Asian criminal has white fetish.

 Kung Fu: The Legend Continues (1993-1997) – Stereotypes (source).